-In order to evaluate the WYSIWYM model, we implemented the two applications RDFaCE and Pharmer, which we present in the sequel.
+In order to evaluate the WYSIWYM model, we implemented the three applications RDFaCE, Pharmer and conTEXT, which we present in the sequel.

 RDFaCE.
-RDFaCE (RDFa Content Editor) is a WYSIWYM interface for semantic content authoring.
+RDFaCE (RDFa Content Editor) [13] is a WYSIWYM interface for semantic content authoring.
 It is implemented on top of the TinyMCE rich text editor.
 RDFaCE extends the existing WYSIWYG user interfaces to facilitate semantic authoring within popular CMSs, such as blogs, wikis and discussion forums.
 The RDFaCE implementation (cf. Figure 5, left) is open-source and available for download together with an explanatory video and online demo at http://aksw.org/Projects/RDFaCE.
-RDFaCE as a WYSIWYM instantiation can be described using the following hextuple:
+RD-FaCE as a WYSIWYM instantiation can be described using the following hextuple:

-- D: RDFa, Microdata.
+- D: RDFa, Microdata5.

 - V: Framing using borders (C: special border color defined for each type), Callouts using dynamic tooltips.

 - E: Faceting based on the type of entities.

 - T: Form editing, Context Menu, Ribbon editing.

 - H: Automation, Recommendation.

 - b: bindings defined in Figure 4.

-RDFaCE comes with a special edition customized for Schema.org vocabulary.[11]
+RDFaCE comes with a special edition [12] customized for Schema.org vocabulary.
 In this version, different color schemes are assigned to different schemas defined in Schema.org.
 Users are able to create a subset of Schema.org schemas for their intended domain and customize the colors for this subset.
 In this version, nested forms are dynamically generated from the selected schemas for authoring and editing of the annotations.